We Belong

-It was also successful in the United Kingdom, where it peaked at No. 22 in the charts, nearly matching the popularity of "Love Is a Battlefield" which is her most recognized song there.
+The single was also popular in the United Kingdom, where it peaked at #22 and became Benatar's first top 40 hit.
 The song earned Benatar a Grammy nomination for Best Female Pop Vocal Performance alongside Linda Ronstadt, Tina Turner, Madonna, and Whitney Houston.
-It was awarded a Gold certification in Canada for sales in excess of 50,000 units.
+It was awarded a gold certification in Canada for sales in excess of 50,000 units.

 The music video uses the 7-inch version of the song, which contains some additional vocals in the 4 bar introduction that are not present in the album version.

-Benatar discovered that she was pregnant during filming of the video, and gave birth to her first child, Haley Giraldo on February 16, 1985.
+The song was featured on the soundtrack of Deadpool 2 (2018) and the video game Grand Theft Auto: Vice City Stories (2006), on the fictional radio station Emotion 98.3.

 Reception

 Cash Box magazine said "This first single taken from the Tropico album is a collage of eclectic-electric effects and a sensitive and mature vocal offering from Benatar.
 Definitely not the standard Benatar/Geraldo [sic] hard rock jam, 'We Belong' is an ode to love which shows a whole world of vocal and instrumental nuances that have not been explored before by the powerful vocalist and her husband-producer-guitarist Neil Geraldo [sic].
 An excellent move forward which should open up new commercial doors for this already well-established team."